TerryonZhao/Channel-Coding-Viterbi-Algorithm/README.md

 ![BER vs Eb/N0 with ε2 and QPSK](images/BER%20vs%20Eb:N0%20with%20ε2%20and%20QPSK.jpg)

+This figure demonstrates the relationship between Bit Error Rate (BER) and Signal-to-Noise Ratio (Eb/N0) when using an ε2 convolutional encoder with QPSK modulation.
+The graph compares theoretical upper bounds with actual simulation results, validating that the system performance aligns with theoretical expectations.
+It can be observed that as Eb/N0 increases, BER decreases exponentially, indicating that coding techniques effectively enhance communication system reliability.

 ![Performance Comparison between Hard and Soft Receivers](images/Performance%20Comparison%20between%20Hard%20and%20Soft%20Receivers%20.jpg)

+This graph compares the performance of hard-decision and soft-decision Viterbi decoders under identical channel conditions.
+The figure clearly illustrates that soft-decision receivers outperform hard-decision receivers across all signal-to-noise ratios, with particularly significant performance improvements in the medium SNR range (approximately 5-8dB).
+This is because soft-decision decoders utilize confidence information from the received signals rather than just binary decision results, thereby providing more reliable decoding performance in noisy environments.

 ![Performance Comparison between 3 Systems](images/Performance%20Comparison%20between%203%20Systems%20.jpg)

+This figure presents a performance comparison of three different system configurations: uncoded systems, convolutional coded systems, and LDPC coded systems.
+The results clearly demonstrate the importance of coding techniques in improving system noise resistance.
+At the same BER level, coded systems require lower SNR compared to uncoded systems, exhibiting significant coding gain.
+LDPC coding, in particular, shows excellent performance in high SNR regions, approaching the Shannon limit and demonstrating the powerful potential of modern coding technology.

 ![Performance Comparison of Different Rate-1:2 Convolutional Encoders](images/Performance%20Comparison%20of%20Different%20Rate-1:2%20Convolutional%20Encoders.jpg)

+This graph compares the performance of rate-1:2 convolutional encoders with different constraint lengths.
+It can be observed that encoders with longer constraint lengths provide better coding performance, as they offer stronger error correction capabilities.
+However, this performance improvement comes at the cost of increased decoding complexity.
+The figure also shows the correlation between theoretical bounds and actual simulation results, verifying the correctness of the system implementation and providing reference for encoder selection in different application scenarios.

 ---